YogishaNiraula/TodoAppTs/README.md

 - User should be able to edit a task's title and description.
 - User should be able to delete a task.
 - User should be able to change the status of task completion.
- > - Completed task's title should be strike-through.
 - Use indexedDB to store user's tasks.

 ### 2. Projects